 To determine the molecular formula of a compound, we begin by measuring the mass or mass percentage of each element present in the compound.
 The composition is generally expressed as the mass percentage composition.
 The mass percentage gives the mass of each element expressed as the percentage of the total mass.
 In other words, it gives the number of grams of the element present in 100 g of the compound.

-The percentage combination of the compound is the relative mass of each of the constituent elements in 100 parts of it.
+The percentage of any element or constituent in a compound is the number of parts by mass of that element or constituent present in 100 parts by mass of the compound.

 Mass $\%$ of an element $=\frac{\text { Mass of that element in one mole of the compound }}{\text { Molar mass of the compound }} \times 100$